absurdtiger/Sieberrsec-CTF-3.0/README.md

 2. why did I envision myself making ctf writeups? i have no idea man
 3. maybe I just like documenting useless information
 4. side-effect of formal education
+5. I tried to be systematic in the writing of writeups but no soooo